Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 We have tested the linux operating system that is AlmaLinux.
 It runs well in normal operations except for some errors as shown below.

-For the successor of terminated CentOS 7, we download the AlmaLinux on the laptop PC.
+For the successor of CentOS 7 terminated in May 2024, we download the AlmaLinux on the laptop PC.
 The OS installation is done in AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
 That is finished in 15 minutes which is rebooted for new Linux windows.